lc5415/MEng-Biomedical-Engineering/README.md

 # MEng-Biomedical-Engineering

-This repository includes code-related and technical work I did individually or in group throughout my 4 year MEng in Biomedical Engineering at Imperial College (2015-2019).
+This repository includes code-related and technical comouter work I did individually or in group throughout my 4 year MEng in Biomedical Engineering at Imperial College (2015-2019).
 This includes work in C++, MATLAB, PCB design, COMSOL, SolidWorks and Finite-Element Analysis (FEA).

 # DISCLAIMER:
 _I include in this repository all relevant courseworks or project I completed.
 All practicals I completed throughout my degree are listed to show the variaety and volume of subjects I was trained on.
 The respective files/scripts of those practicals are not included given the code from those was not entirely a product of my independent work but that of TAs and Course leaders._